-Memory foam is an exceptional bedding material if you’re looking for body conformance and relief for the pressure that can build up around your shoulders, hips or knees when you’re resting.
-Modway’s Aveline has grown in popularity online due to its slim, streamlined design and very affordable price point that comes in under $200.
+Memory foam is an exceptional bedding material if you’re looking for body conformance and relief for the pressure points that can build up around your shoulders, hips or knees when you’re resting.
+Modway’s Aveline has grown in popularity online due to its slim, streamlined design and very affordable price point.

-What stands out?
-It’s rare for a budget bed to incorporate cooling technology, and this bed includes several different features that can accomplish this.
+- Budget beds rarely incorporate cooling technology, and this mattress includes several different features that can accomplish this.
 The gel works to carry away unwanted heat, and the structure of the foam is open cell to encourage airflow, which is further enhanced by ventilation.

 - CertiPUR-US® Certified